stereoIII6/fraxio_framework/WhitePaper.md

 ## MILK Token [MLK] ERC20 / ERC677

-The Milk Token is Fractio's Governance and Cash Token for the entire Fractio Framework.
-The Plan is to peg it to a DAO goverened Formula to stabilize the MLK Price in order to provide reliable Price structures.
-The MLK Token is based on the ERC20 Token Standard and utilizes Chainlink Oracles and Governance Proposals as Input Parameters for the embedded stabizing function FR-72981
+The Milk Token is Fractio's governance and payment token for the entire Fractio framework.
+The plan is to peg it to a DAO-goverened formula to stabilize the MLK Price in order to provide reliable price structures.
+MLK is basked on the ERC20 Token Standard and utilizes Chainlink Oracles and Governance Proposals as input parameters for the embedded stabizing function FR-72981

-There are several use Cases for MLK on our Platform.
+There are several use cases for MLK on our platform.
-MLK is used to create PYE Tokens, it is used to split your PYE Tokens to FRX Tokens, it is used for creating a Milk Pool "Milquidity" and can be used to create Polls and Proposals and also for Voting.
+MLK is used to create PYE Tokens, to split PYE
+Tokens to FRX Tokens, to create a Milk Pool "Milquidity", to create polls and proposals, and can be used for Voting.

-The Token Supply is fixed to a maximum amount of
+The token supply is fixed to a maximum amount of
-27 Billion MLK Tokens the Tokens are to be spread through Multiple Ethereum Sidechains and the Mainnet with bridge Contracts.
-The Initial Price of 1 MLK Token will be 0.0000036 ETH and the minimum Order for the Mainnet Mint Event 5000
+27 billion MLK tokens - the tokens are to be spread through multiple Ethereum sidechains and the mainnet with bridge contracts.
+The initial price of 1 MLK token will be 0.0000036 ETH and the minimum order for the Mainnet Mint Event will be 5000

-The Contract Safe will keep 5 Billion MLK Tokens locked until all other Tokens have been minted and distributed.
+The contract safe will keep 5 Billion MLK tokens locked until all other tokens have been minted and distributed.
-It will be used as a Liquidity Pool against the Mint Event Income to enable MLK trading on our Framework in both directions.
+It will be used as a liquidity pool against the Mint Event Income to enable MLK trading on our framework in both directions.

-Every Mint Event will release the MLK Tokens to all ME Participants they will be distributed evenly after the Target Sale Price of 50 Million USD has been reached.
+Every Mint Event will release the MLK tokens to all ME participants - they will be distributed evenly after the total target sale amount of 50 Million USD has been reached.
 ```
 Mint Events:
 The first Mint event is on the Ethereum Mainnet
-and planned for the Q3 2021
+and planned for Q3 2021

 The second Mint Event is on the xDai Ethereum Sidechain
 and planned for Q4 2021